Interracial Marriages: Navigating The Challenges Of An Interracial Marriage

 Another 2007 looked specifically at the quality of African-American/White marriages regarding perceived unfairness in the relationship.
 Researchers concluded that these marriages face many of the same issues as same-race marriages.

-Challenges with the public, friends, and family
+Challenges with family, friends, and the public

 Still, there is no denying that interracial couples can face unique difficulties.
 Most of these problems stem from having to live in a world still warming up to the idea of interracial relationships and marriages.
 It’s been fifty years since Mildred and Richard Loving’s legal victory shattered the USA’s marital race barrier.
 In 1967, the Supreme Court confirmed that the right to marry whomever you choose is a constitutional one.
 However, societal prejudice, racism, and unconscious stereotypical bias still plague interracial couples today.
-Challenges an interracial couple may experience in public or among friends and family could include the following:

 - Negative stereotyping